Cloud-Integration-2021/docs/README.md

 Only *getAll* and *getById* are managed by CircuitBreaker : all informations from Movie using JPA repository, but actors list will be managed by service B.

 If service B is down, the circuit breaker will open.
 And request will be sent to himself with default list of actors.

+### Integration tests

+Due to TimeLimiter integration tests needs to be asynchronous.

+Spring profile to use H2 in tests

 ## Lab2 - Golang API Rest